-Today Porthcurno is a family holiday destination with several beaches in walking distance, and is also home to the famous open air Minack theatre on the clifftops above the sea on the west side of the bay.
-Founded by Rowena Cade in the 1920's, the Minack does a full summer season of outdoor performances each year, typically including comedy, Shakespeare, Moliere, musicals, childrens' theatre, and Gilbert and Sullivan.
+Today Porthcurno is a family holiday destination with several beaches in walking distance, and is also home to a famous open air theatre on the clifftops above the sea on the west side of the bay.
+Founded by Rowena Cade in the 1930's, the Minack Theatre does a full summer season of outdoor performances each year, typically including comedy, Shakespeare, Moliere, musicals, childrens' theatre, and Gilbert and Sullivan.
 Matinees are held two days a week in the afternoons, and performances are often sold out, but very seldom rained out.

-The great rock outcrop of Treen Castle can be seen on the eastern side of the bay, rising up out of the choppy surf.
-This photogenic fortress may have been a stone age refuge, judging by the ancient earthworks across the narrow entrance to it.
+The great rock outcrop of Treen Castle, or Treryn Dinas, can be seen on the eastern side of the bay, rising up out of the choppy surf.
+This photogenic fortress may have been an Iron Age refuge, judging by the ancient earthworks across the narrow entrance to it.
 Today as in earlier centuries it is a tourist attraction for its magnificent views and its mysterious Logan Rock.
 This large rock is perched on the edge of a vertical drop, but wobbles slightly if you climb up and push it.
-It was apparently much more wobbly in the past until a daredevil pushed it off and then had to spend a large amount of money having the tourist attraction restored, which is depicted in the nearby Logan Rock Inn in the village of Treen.
+It was apparently much more wobbly in the past until a daredevil pushed it off and then had to spend a large amount of money having the tourist attraction restored, which is depicted in the nearby Logan Rock Inn pub in the village of Treen.